DreAymi/SAXS_reconstruction/README.md

     ```
     If it prints the tensorflow version information, the installation is successful.

-The supports to Python 3.0 and Tensorflow 2.x will be provided in future releases.
+The supports to Python 3.0 and Tensorflow 2.x will be provided in future releases (see Notes at the end).
 For the moment, tensorflow 2.0 or above can be used by the following
 ```python
 import tensorflow.compat.v1 as tf tf.disable_v2_behavior()